 Forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause actual results or events to differ materially from those anticipated in such forward-looking statements.
 The forward-looking statements in this AIF reflect the current expectations, assumptions or beliefs of Western based on information currently available to it and on management's experience and expertise.
-Examples of such statements include the intention to grow the business and operations of Western.
+Examples of such statements include, but are not limited to, the intention of the Corporation to complete the Proposed Acquisition and to grow the business and operations of Western.
 Many factors could cause the actual results, performance or achievements to be materially different from any future results, performance or achievements that may be expressed or implied by such forward-looking statements, including, without limitation, those listed in this AIF.
 Should one or more of these risks or uncertainties materialize, or should assumptions underlying the forward-looking statements prove incorrect, actual results, performance or achievements may vary materially from those expressed or implied by the forward-looking statements contained in this AIF.
 These factors should be considered carefully and readers should not place undue reliance on the forward-looking statements.
 Although the forward-looking statements contained in this AIF are based upon what management currently believes to be reasonable assumptions, Western cannot assure prospective investors that actual results, performance or achievements will be consistent with these forward-looking statements.
 Western assumes no responsibility to update forward looking statements, other than as may be required by applicable securities laws.